No Man's Sky: Plot

-Artemis Path

-The Traveller (the player character) wakes up on a remote planet with amnesia, and must locate their crashed starship.
-After finding their starship, its computer guides the Traveller to make the necessary repairs, and to collect the resources needed to fuel a hyperspace jump to another planetary system.
+The Traveller (the player character) wakes up on a remote planet with amnesia and must locate their crashed starship.
+After finding their starship, its computer guides the Traveller to make the necessary repairs and to collect the resources needed to fuel a hyperspace jump to another planetary system.
 En route, the Traveller encounters individual members of three alien species, the Gek, the Korvax and the Vy'keen, that inhabit the galaxy.
 During their voyage, the Traveller is compelled by an unknown force to reach the centre of the galaxy.

-Along the way to the centre, the Traveller is alerted to a presence of a space anomaly in a nearby system.
-Travelling there, they find a special space station ("space anomaly") where many strange aliens reside.
+Along the way to the centre, the Traveller is alerted to a presence of an anomaly in a nearby system.
+Travelling there, they find a special space station ("The Space Anomaly") where many strange aliens reside.
 Two of the aliens, Priest Entity Nada and Specialist Polo, have knowledge beyond what other aliens in the galaxy appear to possess, including being able to speak to the Traveller without translation.
-They tell of a strange being, found at the centre of the galaxy.
-They are able to guide the Traveller towards meeting it, by directing them to a nearby black hole that can quickly take the Traveller closer to the centre of the galaxy.
+They tell of a strange being, found at the centre of the galaxy, and are able to guide the Traveller towards meeting it by directing them to a nearby black hole that can quickly take the Traveller closer to the centre of the galaxy.

-As the Traveller continues on their journey, they receive a message from an alien entity named Artemis.
-Artemis says that they are also a Traveller and wished to meet others of their kind, but got trapped on a sunless world after stepping through a strange, ancient portal.
-After triangulating Artemis's position and talking with the local alien species, the Traveller discovers that Artemis's location does not exist.
-After telling Artemis the news, the transmission ends mysteriously and the Traveller learns of yet another Traveller named Apollo.
+As the Traveller continues on their journey, they begin receiving messages from an alien entity named Artemis.
+Artemis says that they are also a "Traveller" and wished to meet others of their kind, but were trapped on a sunless world after stepping through a strange, ancient portal.
+After triangulating Artemis' position and seeking help from the local alien species, the Traveller discovers that Artemis' location does not exist.
+Upon telling Artemis the news, the transmission ends mysteriously and the Traveller learns of yet another Traveller named Apollo.

-The Traveller then contacts Apollo, telling them about Artemis's predicament.
-The Traveller is told to uncover the connection between the portals and the Sentinels, the robotic beings protecting each planet.
+The Traveller contacts Apollo, telling them about Artemis' predicament.
+They are instructed by Apollo to uncover the connection between the portals and the Sentinels, the robotic beings protecting each planet.
 After a skirmish with the Sentinels, the Traveller passes through a portal and is taken aboard a large, unknown vessel in space, where they come face to face with the cosmic being Nada spoke about, named the Atlas.
 The Traveller is then sent to an unknown planet where they find the grave of Artemis, revealing Artemis has been dead the entire time.
-While trying to contact Apollo, the Traveller accidentally contacts a new entity named -null-, who tells the Traveller that Artemis can be saved using a "Mind Arc".
-After constructing the Mind Arc, the Traveller must choose whether to upload Artemis's soul into a machine aboard the Anomaly or to let them die.
+While trying to contact Apollo, the Traveller accidentally contacts a new entity named -null-, who tells the Traveller that Artemis can be saved using a "Mind Ark".
+Once they construct the Mind Ark, the Traveller is told to choose whether to upload Artemis' soul into a machine aboard the Anomaly or to let them die.
 Regardless of the choice, the Traveller is directed by a distress beacon to another portal where they learn that the Atlas is dying.